jaxon-php/jaxon-dialogs/README.md

 This package defines 3 config options in the `default` section to set the default library to be used.
 - modal: the default library for modal dialogs
-- message: the default library for messages
+- alert: the default library for alerts
-- question: the default library for questions
+- confirm: the default library for questions

 The `lib.use` option allows to load additional libraries into the page, if they are used in the application.

-The `question` section defines options for the question dialog.
+The `confirm` section defines options for the confirm dialog.

 The `lib.uri` option defines the URI where to download the libraries files from.